 The Mental Pillar: The Difference Between Amateur and Pro.

-This is the stage that separates the winners from the players.
-Flexibility in your mind is not all about “thinking positively.”
+This is the pillar that separates winning regs from breakeven grinders.
+Mental game isn’t about “thinking positively.”
 Emotional roller coasters are what Multi-Table Tournament (MTT) players need to deal with using a proper toolkit.

-Years ago, researchers found that every human has a specific level of stress at which performance peaks.
+The Yerkes-Dodson law (1908) established that performance peaks at a specific arousal level — too little and you autopilot, too much and you tilt.
 Too little and you play on autopilot, miss value spots.
 Too much and you’re tilted, making weak calls.
 The secret?
 Finding your performance zone.

-In his book “The Mental Game of Poker”, Jared Tendler discusses this concept.
+This concept connects to the Yerkes-Dodson law (1908) on arousal and performance, which Jared Tendler applies to poker in “The Mental Game of Poker”.
 Simply put, everyone needs different triggers.
 Do you get anxious after losing a coin flip?
 Next time you take a difficult loss in a poker tournament, try this:

 Reset routines.
 Between tournaments, get up from your chair.
 5 minutes.
 Always.
 Even if it’s just to get water.
 It is essential to give your mind some time to process the previous session.